dreamfactorysoftware/platform-wiki/setup-guide/common/Setup-Ruby.md

 ## 4. Project-specific settings

-Any Ruby projects should have a `.rvmrc` file in their root, which specifies the Gem file name and the Ruby version to use.
+Any SnowPlow Ruby projects should have a `.rvmrc` file in their root, which specifies the Gem file name and the Ruby version to use.

 That's it!
 You are now ready to install any SnowPlow Ruby application, such as: